telecom2k3/CHAOS/README.md

 ## check\_email\_greets()

 - This is a Body test that looks for common phrases and greetings using the User-Part of the E-Mail address.
+If there is a match, rule "JR\_BODY\_TO\_ADDR" is set.
+Example: "Hi username"...

 - In Tag mode the rulename can be whatever you like, however the score is fixed at a callout level of 0.01.
 In Manual mode, you may name the rule,